cheukhin1024/Quant-Coding-Challenge/README.md

 # How to run the application
 - Step 1: Install Docker Hub.
 As my environment is using MacOS, you need to follow this installation guideline https://docs.docker.com/desktop/install/mac-install/ if you use MacOS.

-- Step 2: Go to the IDE terminal, run **docker build -t my-finance**   This operation installs all necessary image files.
+- Step 2: Go to the IDE terminal, run **docker build -t my-finance .**   This operation installs all necessary image files.

 - Step 3: run **docker run -p 80:5000 -d my-finance**

-- Step 4:
+- Step 4: You can open the web page!